Friday, August 9, 2024

 Erections.
 All men know they feel good.
 Some folks find them attractive.
 Religion reviles erections, and men all over the world feel guilty about this natural source of pleasure and pride.
 Those who find them attractive are ashamed of their taste.

 Sex.
 The most satisfying part of life has to be crimped and clipped and hushed and pushed way to the back of every mind so far as the church is concerned.
 What life teaches is its foundation, and which it shows us is life's greatest pleasure, the very wine of wines, has to be reviled and restricted to a narrow, moralistic baby-maker's schedule by the tyrannical church.
+Everything sexual that does not aim at procreation is reviled.

 Women.
 Over half of humanity is female, and that is good.
 The female differs from the male, and that is also good.
 But the church does not see things that way.
 Women are harder to control than men, and that too is good.
 But the church disagrees with the world at large on this too.
 Women must be demeaned, stopped, stunted, hushed and neglected so far as religion is concerned with them at all.